-Summer College provides achievement-oriented high school students an opportunity to explore areas of interest in depth and in a community of like-minded students, teachers and scholars.
+Summer College provides achievement-oriented high school students an opportunity to explore areas of interest in depth and in a community of like-minded teenagers, teachers and scholars.
 Students learn what life is like in a university environment and develop strategies and skills that will help them get the most out of college.

 Summer College students enroll in one or more of our intensive and rigorous programs and enjoy the opportunity to work closely with some of UMass’s outstanding teachers and researchers.
-All Summer College programs offer the opportunity to earn college credits.
+All Summer College camps offer the opportunity to earn college credits.
 Credits will be recorded on an official UMass transcript, and can be applied toward an undergraduate degree at UMass or transferred to another school.
 (Note: The ability to transfer credits to other institutions of higher learning varies according to the rules of accepting institutions.)

 Summer College students live in a residence hall on campus and enjoy a wide range of fun activities.
 Summer College staff will be available 24/7 to support Summer College students tackle classes, juggle free time and coursework, negotiate life with a roommate, and practice living on their own.